Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Methods

 \subsection{Participants}

-We recruited $35$ participants to complete the experiment.
+We recruited $35$ participants to complete the experiment from August 11th to December 18th, 2020.
 All participants were university students and staff.
-A departmental ethics review committee at that university approved this research.
+A departmental ethics review committee at Yale-NUS College approved this research (case number 00016352), and the Institutional Review Board at the National University of Singapore issued a statement of concurrence for the study.
+Participants were recruited to the study through the college's online research participation system.
+All participants provided informed consent in written form.
 The majority of participants reported being at least somewhat familiar with computer graphics ($20$ participants), spreadsheet software ($28$ participants), and cartograms ($20$ participants).
 Half of the participants ($17$) also indicated that they would at least generally look up unfamiliar locations on a map.
 The participants' age ranged from $18$ to $28$ (mean $20.8$; standard deviation $1.86$), and their gender was evenly distributed ($17$ female; $16$ male; $2$ other).
 All participants received the equivalent of US\$$7.40$ in local currency or one hour of research credit for a college course as compensation for participation.

 We administered the Ishihara color blindness test to all participants because completing the analysis tasks required participants to distinguish between map regions by color.
 Three participants made at least one error during the test.
 However, the responses of these participants did not differ significantly from the others; thus, we included them in the data analysis.